 Why do people favor magnetic?
-Because the user can row at a slow pace with strong resistance and let’s not forget magnetic resistance is usually whisper quiet compared to their noisy air counterparts, you can exercise on the Sunny Health rower whilst watching TV, or if you like to exercise early, you can, without disturbing anyone else in your household.
+Because the user can row at a slow pace with strong resistance and let’s not forget magnetic resistance is usually whisper quiet compared to their noisy air counterparts.
+You can exercise on the Sunny Health rower while watching TV, or if you like to exercise early, you can, without disturbing anyone else in your household.

 Sunny Health & Fitness SF-RW5612 Video

 It’s important to find a rowing machine you’re going to be able to spend more than 15 minutes on without getting a sore butt, from many of the reviews I’ve read, users are praising the wide padded seat that comes with this rower.
 A 62-year-old lady said she had no problems at all exercising on this machine for 45 minutes a day.

 It’s also nice to see padded handles, great if you’re going to use the Sunny for long rowing sessions and want to avoid calluses, it also stops your hands slipping if they become sweaty.

 The ergonomic foot pedals are oversized to accommodate any foot size, they are also non-slip and come with straps to keep your feet secure while rowing.

 Beam length is also important when it comes to rowing comfort, a short beam will not allow full leg extension, which is a must when buying a rower.
 People as tall as 6’2″ should have no issues achieving full leg extension.
 You don’t want to unpack this thing, get it built, only to find you have extension issues!

 The dual function feature on this rower certainly sets it apart from other entry rowers.
 The Sunny comes with carefully designed footplates allowing you to stand and perform multiple shoulder and arm exercises without having to leave the rowing machine.